6 Year Old Behavioural Problems – Warning Signs and Discipline Strategies

 Recognise your child’s attempts to be better, the efforts he takes to complete his tasks, or go beyond what’s needed.
 This will help him be motivated to keep up his good behaviour, and will eventually help him lead his life without any worries.

-Dealing with behavioural problems in a 6-year-old child is not an easy task.
+Dealing with behavioural problems in 6 year olds is not an easy task.
 Being a caring parent plus a strict disciplinarian is a dual role that is quite difficult for most to adhere to.
 Remembering to keep loving and caring for your child even when he is being difficult, can help soften the blow of the punishments, and keep your bond strong throughout.